doctorray117/minecraft-ondemand/README.md

 A [Default VPC] should do the trick, chances are you've already got one.

 ## Elastic File System
 EFS is where the world data and server properties are stored, and persists between runs of the minecraft server.
+By using an "Access Point" the mounted folder is created automatically, so no mounting of the EFS to an external resource is required to get up and running.
+To make changes to the files like `server.properties` later however, more advanced measures may need to be taken.
 Connecting to EFS and making changes is only possible by mounting it to an Linux based EC2 instance or by SFTP via AWS Transfer.

+### Creating the EFS
+Open the Elastic File System console and create a new file system.
+Believe it or not, all the defaults are fine here!
+It will create an EFS available in each subnet within your VPC.

+Select your newly created filesystem, and tap the `Access Points` tab.
+Create a new access point using the following specifics:
+- Details
+  - Root directory path : `/minecraft`
+- POSIX User
+  - User ID : `1000`
+  - Group ID : `1000`
+- Root directory creation permissions (this is required, otherwise our container won't be able to create the folder to store its data the first time)
+  - Owner user ID : `1000`
+  - Owner group IP : `1000`
+  - POSIX Permissions : `0755`

+Click `Create access point` and then view it within the console.
+Note the `Access Point ARN` as you will need it for the IAM policy detailed below.

 ## IAM Round 1
 The IAM Console is where we configure the roles and policies required to give access to the Task running the Minecraft server and the Lambda Function used to start it.